open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

   schemaVersion: v2
 ```

-The generated blob sha256.65cf... is an archive describing the image according to the
+The generated blob `sha256.65cf...` is an archive describing the image according to the
 [OCI Image Layout Specification](https://github.com/opencontainers/image-spec/blob/v1.0.1/image-layout.md).

 </details>

-### Using a resources file
+### (Optional) Using a Resources File

 You could simplify the previous two steps (adding helm chart and image as resources) by using a text file as input.
 For that, you could create a file `resources.yaml`, which looks like this: